Serious-senpai/synchronization-problems/README.md

   1. One smoker has an infinite supply of tobacco.
   2. Another smoker has an infinite supply of paper.
   3. The third smoker has an infinite supply of matches.
-* **Non-smoking Agent:** There is also a non-smoking agent who enables the smokers to make their cigarettes.
+* **Non-smoking agent:** There is also a non-smoking agent who enables the smokers to make their cigarettes.
 The agent randomly selects two of the supplies and places them on the table.
-* **Smoking Process:**
+* **Smoking orocess:**
   1. The smoker who has the third supply should remove the two items from the table.
   2. They use these items (along with their own supply) to make a cigarette, which they smoke for a while.
   3. Once the smoker finishes smoking, the agent places two new random items on the table.